bengfarrell/rgf-blog/content/blog/2016-01-22-barcelonas-parc-de-la-ciutadella.md

 [![Door panel](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_545-325x500.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_545.jpg) Door panel</div>

-The trees in this section of the park delighted me -- and the parakeets.
+The trees in this section of the park delighted me—and the parakeets.
 I found them beautifully lit in the afternoon sun, in a way that stirred my artistic side, and apparently that of Sculptor Josep Clarà as his _Aux Volontaires Catalans_ makes a perfect line with the trees in winter.

 [![2014_Barcelona_536](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_536-500x333.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2014_Barcelona_536.jpg)